materialsvirtuallab/megnet/README.md

 A web app using our pre-trained MEGNet models for property prediction in crystals is available at [http://megnet.crystals.ai](http://megnet.crystals.ai).
 For tutorials, please visit `notebooks` in this repo.
 We have also established an online simulation tool and a tutorial lecture at nanoHUB ([https://nanohub.org/resources/megnet](https://nanohub.org/resources/megnet)).

+Note: A [DGL implementation of MEGNet](https://github.com/materialsvirtuallab/m3gnet-dgl) is now available.
+For users trying to build their own MEGNet models, it is highly recommended you check this version out, which may be easier to work with and extend in future.

 <a name="megnet-framework"></a>
 # MEGNet framework